iPRoBe-lab/DeepTalk/README.md

 **Acknowledgement**

-Portions of this implmentation are based on [this](https://github.com/CorentinJ/Real-Time-Voice-Cloning) repository.
+Portions of this implementation are based on [this](https://github.com/CorentinJ/Real-Time-Voice-Cloning) repository.